-- Sitting at chairside for a sustained length of time with frequent reaching; - Manual dexterity to safely perform intraoral instrumentation; - Sufficient eyesight to observe patients, operate equipment and evaluate radiographs; visual acuity (correctable) to work with small measurements, and to interpret small defects; - Sufficient hearing to assess patient needs; and - Sufficient writing skills to record medical and dental data and communicate with other dental professionals; ability to express ideas to educate the client and exchange information with other health professionals.
+- Sitting at chairside for a sustained length of time with frequent 1. reaching; - Manual dexterity to safely perform intraoral instrumentation; 2. - Sufficient hearing to assess patient needs; 3. - Sufficient eyesight to observe patients, operate equipment and evalu-4 ate radiographs; visual acuity (correctable) to work with small measurements, and to interpret small defects; - 5.
+Sufficient writing skills to record medical and dental data and communicate with other dental professionals; ability to express ideas to educate the client and exchange information with other health professionals.

+Radiologic Technology and Radiation

-Radiologic Technology (see Program page 40)
+Therapy (see Program pages 40 & 41)